hitraj47/bit-day-live-wallpaper/README.md

  - master: Latest development branch, pull this for the most up to date, but potentionally unstable version.
  - production: Latest version available in the Google Play store.

+## Bugs/Feature Requests/Enhancements

+Please see the "Issues" section on the Github repository for a full list.